Bright-Shard/webby/README.md

 # If this isn't specified, webby will infer if it should compile or copy the
 # file based on the file's ending.
 mode = "compile"
+# (Optional) Override the file type
+# By default webby will treat files differently based on their file type.
+Files
+# ending in .html will be run through the HTML minifier, while files ending in
+# .css will be run through the CSS minifier.
+This setting will make webby treat
+# the file as what's given here instead of the file's file extension.
+filetype = "html"
 ```

 # todo